bugsbugsbux/jjj/understanding-j.md

-monad           scripts show shortnames monad           loadd   like load but print each line before executing monad           require like load but only if was not loaded already
+monad           scripts show shortnames monad           loadd   like load but print each line before executing monad           require like load but only if was not loaded already monad           u:      2&u: or 4&u: dyad            u:      provides access to some unicode functions monad           datatype    type of noun as words
 ```